 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving honour, often involves a wider network or family or community pressure and can include multiple perpetrators.
 All forms of so called HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
-If in any doubts staff should speak to the designated safeguarding lead.
+If in any doubt staff should speak to the designated safeguarding lead.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.

-G FGM mandatory reporting duty
+☐ FGM mandatory reporting duty